mortazavilab/swan_vis/tutorials/getting_started.md

 sg.add_dataset('HFFc6_2', hff_2_gtf)
 sg.add_dataset('HFFc6_3', hff_3_gtf)
 ```

-    Adding dataset annotation to the SwanGraph.
-    Adding dataset HepG2_1 to the SwanGraph.
-    Adding dataset HepG2_2 to the SwanGraph.
-    Adding dataset HFFc6_1 to the SwanGraph.
-    Adding dataset HFFc6_2 to the SwanGraph.
-    Adding dataset HFFc6_3 to the SwanGraph.

 If you have just added transcript models to the graph via `add_dataset()` and wish to add abundance information, this can be done using the `add_abundance()` function as seen below.
 Here, the string passed to `count_cols` is the column in the abundance file that corresponds to the dataset, and the argument passed to `dataset_name` is the name of the dataset that has already been added to the SwanGraph in the previous code block.